The Magic of Reading

 —National Commission on Reading, 1985

 Educators and psychologists all recognize how critically important the early years are for our children.
 The American Academy of Pediatrics advises parents to read to their children every day, starting at birth.
-From the very beginning of life children watch and learn.
-Gradually by imitation their experiences and their cognitive development grow as they begin to understand their world and the language(s) around them.
+From the very beginning of life, children watch and learn.
+Gradually, by imitation, their experiences and their cognitive development grow as they begin to understand their world and the language(s) around them.

-A recent study of the brain activity in 19 children aged 3 to 5 years revealed that preschoolers whose parents read to them regularly show more activity in key areas of their brains.
-Particularly the difference was seen in a brain region involved in so-called semantic processing — the ability to extract meaning from words.
+A recent study of the brain activity in 19 children ages 3 to 5 years revealed that preschoolers whose parents read to them regularly show more activity in key areas of their brains.
+Particularly, the difference was seen in a brain region involved in so-called semantic processing — the ability to extract meaning from words.
 There was “particularly robust” activity, the researchers said, in areas where mental images are formed from what is heard.